janwuesten/firebase-typescript/README.md

 # Firebase for TypeScript

-> INFO: Firebase for TypeScript is currently in BETA status and should probably not be used for production as some APIs and functions might change in the future.

 ## Introduction
 When working with Firebase and TypeScript creating Classes for Firestore Documents can be a bit annoying.
 As there is not standard way of parsing and writing your Class to a Firestore Document, every project